menzascripting/Mnet/README.md

     my $cli = Mnet::Opts::Cli->new("Mnet");

     # define output --report table, will include first of any errors
-    #   use --report cli opt to output data as csv, json, sql, etc
+    #   use --report cli opt to output data as csv, json, or sql, etc
     my $report = Mnet::Report::Table->new({
         columns => [
             device  => "string",